elbthelzeleke/SeniorDesign2024/Final_Design_Report.md

 ## 1. Project Description
 **Abstract (≤400 characters):**
 A customizable smart home dashboard that adapts to user accessibility needs, allowing control of devices and routines with an emphasis on inclusive design, voice commands, and visual accessibility.
+The system enables unified control of IoT devices (lights, thermostats, security) and automated routines, with priority given to inclusive design such as screen reader compatibility, reduced-motion options, and one-tap emergency actions.

 **Final Project Description:**
 Describe final functionality, architecture, and features.
 Summarize goals and outcomes, including how the project evolved over time.